rp42dev/ed-tattoo/content/gallery/lion-knight-tattoo.md

 ---
 title: Abstract Tattoo Lion head and knight
-date: 2022-11-23T17:36:12.685Z
+date: 2022-11-25T17:33:27.036Z
-seotitle: Custom tattoos Lørenskog
+seotitle: Ed Tattoo Lørenskog - Abstract Tattoo Lion head and knight
-seodescription: I create unique custom tattoos.
-I can also make a tattoo design based on your ideas.
-Or We can work together to create a unique tattoo design.
+seodescription: Fancy a new tattoo?
+Tattoo artist in Lørenskog.
+I love the contrast and dept that Abstract Tattoo Lion head and knight can give.
+Do you have any questions?
+C...
 isDisplay: false
 cover: assets/images/img25.jpeg
 tags: tattoo, abstract tattoo, lion tattoo, knight tattoo, gray and black tattoo, leg tattoo, realism tattoo
 ---